elba7r/system-v9/erpnext/docs/user/manual/en/manufacturing/articles/capacity-planning.md

 2. Workstation

-    Add each Workstation in your ERPNext account from:
+    Add each Workstation in your Revalue ERP account from:

     `Manufacturing > Bill of Materials > Workstation`